saif-ur26/food/SETUP.md

-# Daily Dish Delights - Setup Guide
+# Express Home Meals - Setup Guide

-This guide will help you set up the Daily Dish Delights application with all necessary integrations.
+This guide will help you set up the Express Home Meals application with all necessary integrations.

 ## Prerequisites